Nago-01/rag_assistant/README.md

 - git - if you will choose to publish to Github.

 - A Groq or Gemini API key.
-If you use ChatGroq LLM: set GROQ_API_KEY in env or .env.
+If you use ChatGroq LLM: set GROQ_API_KEY in env or `.env`.

 - You will also need the Python packages used in the code (see Installation)